KyleAcheson/ElectronicSurfaces/README.md

 - [x] Routine to extract SOC.

-- [ ] Caclulations in CSF basis.
+- [x] Caclulations in CSF basis.

+- [x] Add functionality to run on a HPC queuing system.

+- [ ] Routine for calculating numerical gradients (MRCI).

 - [ ] Routine to extract CASPT2 mixing matrix.

-- [x] Add functionality to run on a HPC queuing system.

 - [ ] Extend to Molcas - Framework already in place, just rewrite molpro.py in molcas format in molcas.py.